manuvarghese0603/Task1_IoT_and_CV/README.md

 ### Task1_IoT_and_CV

 -This project was a part of internship under The Sparks Foundation in the domain Iot and Computer Vision.
-- To learn more about the project and Team pragyastra check the links below.
+- To learn more about the project check the links below.

 <br />